NationalSecurityAgency/SIMP/README.md

 code into GitHub.
 It may take quite some time before we have a fully functional system available for immediate download.

-We appreciate both your interest and your patience during this period
+We appreciate both your interest and your patience during this period.

+You can follow our progress at our [JIRA](https://simp-project.atlassian.net) page.

 # Where's the code?!